open-telemetry/oteps/text/0156-columnar-encoding.md

 existing
 services (`MetricsService`, `LogsService` and `TraceService`), we introduce the service `ArrowStreamService` (see [this protobuf specification](#appendix-a---protocol-buffer-definitions) for more details) exposing a single API endpoint named `ArrowStream`.
 This endpoint is based on a bidirectional streaming protocol.
-The ingress side is a `BatchArrowRecords` stream encoding a batch of Apache Arrow buffers (more specifically [Arrow IPC format](#arrow-ipc-format)).
-The egress side is a `BatchStatus` stream reporting asynchronously the status of each `BatchArrowRecords` previously sent.
+The client message is a `BatchArrowRecords` stream encoding a batch of Apache Arrow buffers (more specifically [Arrow IPC format](#arrow-ipc-format)).
+The server message side is a `BatchStatus` stream reporting asynchronously the status of each `BatchArrowRecords` previously sent.

 After establishing the underlying transport the client starts sending telemetry data using the `ArrowStream` request.